Advice for British nationals with mental health needs, their families and carers, to prepare for travelling and living abroad.

 It complements the FCDO’s general information on consular assistance: Support for British nationals abroad: a guide.

-See FCDO Travel Aware poster Mind How You Go
+See FCDO Travel Aware poster Mind How You Go.
+This may be printed and used as a helpful reminder.

 Factors affecting mental health during travel